404salad/404salad/README.md

-if there is not love, then what
+if there is no love, then what

 ![project euler](https://projecteuler.net/profile/404salad.png)